kubos/kubos/docs/sdk-docs/sdk-project-config.rst

 If present, the ``fs`` file system structure enables support for accessing storage on a peripheral device.

 **Note:** `This structure was created for KubOS RT.
-KubOS Linux has native support for various file systems.`
+Kubos Linux has native support for various file systems.`

 .. json:object:: fs